ome/omeroweb-install/docs/customization.rst

 :property:`omero.web.open_with` adds items to the 'Open with' options.
 This allows users to open selected images or other data with another web app or URL.
-See :omerodoc:`/developers/Web/LinkingFromWebclient`.
+See :omerodoc:`LinkingFromWebclient <developers/Web/LinkingFromWebclient.html>`.

 Include template in every page
 ------------------------------